 Subs.
-8. For building works, including site development works, the final account must be submitted to the employer within 25 workdays of handing-over, however for main contracts within 35 workdays thereof.
+8. For building works, including site development works, the final account must be submitted to the employer within 35 workdays of handing-over.
 For engineering works, apart from those mentioned in § 36, subs.
 1, the time limit for submission of the final account shall be 60 workdays.